-Professor in Philosophy, Social Theory, and Peace Studies, College of the Atlantic
+Professor in Philosophy, Peace Studies, Language Learning, and Artificial Intelligence, College of the Atlantic

 he/him